50/30/20 rule calculator

 What’s a good salary in India?

 I would say the average salary of people working in corporates for entry level is still between 4-8 LPA.
 And I would say 9-12 LPA in hand is a good salary for any tier-2 & 3 city.
-While you might need to earn more than 12 LPA to survive in cities like Mumbai, Bengaluru, New Delhi.
+At the same time, you might need to earn more than 12 LPA to survive in cities like Mumbai, Bengaluru, and New Delhi.

 Editor's Recommendations